How can I get the best plea bargain in my case?

 What is a Killebrew Agreement?

-A Killebrew Agreement is a plea bargain in which the prosecutor promises the defendant that they will receive a particular sentence.
-If the judge accepts the plea and then cannot follow the agreement, the defendant is permitted to withdraw their plea as if it never occurred.
+A Killebrew Agreement is a plea bargain in which the prosecutor promises the defendant they will receive a particular sentence.
+If the judge accepts the plea and cannot follow the agreement, the defendant can withdraw their plea as if it never occurred.

 Criminal Defense Lawyers Who are Top Negotiators

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. are highly skilled at obtaining favorable plea and sentence agreements on behalf of clients.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. are highly skilled at obtaining favorable plea and sentence agreements for clients.
 All cases are different, and the strength of the government’s evidence can vary from case to case; however, the weight and power of LEWIS & DICKSTEIN, P.L.L.C. is consistently and reliably strong.
-We will do whatever has to be done to turn the tables and give our clients the most significant advantage in court and at the negotiating table.
-When you want an extraordinary resolution, and there is no room for errors and false promises, then it is time to call LEWIS & DICKSTEIN, P.L.L.C.
+For fair and affordable legal fees, we will do whatever is necessary to turn the tables and give our clients the most significant advantage in court and at the negotiating table.
+When you want an extraordinary resolution, and there is no room for errors and false promises, then it is time to call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.